lcardsvr/Home_Sales/README.md

 --- 0.23134303092956543 seconds ---

-- A partition of the home sales dataset by the "date_built" field is created, and the formatted parquet data is read.
-(10 points)
+### - A partition of the home sales dataset by the "date_built" field is created, and the formatted parquet data is read

 Done

-- A temporary table of the parquet data is created.
-(10 points)
+### - A temporary table of the parquet data is created

 Done

-- The query from step 6 is run on the parquet temporary table, and the run time is computed.
-(10 points)
+### - The query from step 6 is run on the parquet temporary table, and the run time is computed

 |Average_View_Rating|
 |-------------------|